VedavyasaRao/ModernCPP/README.md

 ### Lock free programming
 The synchronization mechanisms discussed earlier uses operating system provided objects using atomic classes which provide interlocked atomic operations..
 They include atomic, atomic_flag
 More details can be found [here➹](https://modcpp11.blogspot.com/p/concurrency.html#Lock_free).
+## Concurrency:win32 ##
+The following discusses concurrency objects that are available in Windows win32 API and from standard library.
+### Execution objects
+These objects execute code in threads, thread pools APC queues.
+More details can be found [https://modcpp11.blogspot.com/2024/11/win32-synchronization-objects.html#Execution).
+### Synchronization objects
+These objects are used by execution objects to provide synchronizations within a process or across.
+Some provide specialization for reader-writer and producer - consumer scenarios.
+They include Critical Section,Mutex,Event,Semaphore,Slim Reader/Writer,Conditional Variable,WaitOnAddress,InitOnce,Interlocked
+More details can be found [here➹](https://modcpp11.blogspot.com/2024/11/win32-synchronization-objects.html).
+## Numerical Library ##
+Standard Library provides classes such as bitset to handle bits, valarray to handle matrix operations. random number generators and distributions.
+### long long
+The size of long is not consistent across platforms.
+In linux,  it's 64 bits and in Windows it's 32 bits.
+The new data type long long address this by keeping size at 64 bits across all the platforms.
+More details can be found [https://modcpp11.blogspot.com/p/numerical-library.html#long_long).
+### long long
+The size of long is not consistent across platforms.
+In linux,  it's 64 bits and in Windows it's 32 bits.
+The new data type long long address this by keeping size at 64 bits across all the platforms.
+More details can be found [https://modcpp11.blogspot.com/p/numerical-library.html#long_long).
+### numeric limits
+Maximum and minimum values of integral types such as int, short, long have been defined in <climits>.
+Similarly, Maximum and minimum values for float, double are defined in <cfloat>.
+However these are defined as macros.
+For example, INT_MAX, INT_MIN, FLT_MIN,FLT_MAX etc.
+More details can be found [https://modcpp11.blogspot.com/2023/10/numeric-limits.html).
+### valarray
+In C/C++,  fixed size arrays can be allocated on the stack and variable size arrays are allocated on the heap.
+However this is inflexible and also managing  the array such as adding elements, removing elements or retrieving will require extra code.
+The standard library provides valarray class is similar to a vector but mathematical functions can be applied directly to all the elements.
+It also allows to get different cross section of the elements in the valarray including  multidimensional using helper classes.
+More details can be found [https://modcpp11.blogspot.com/2024/09/valarray.html).